prantaneel-ti/hephy-rds-api-docs/api/docs/v2-api.md

 * > It uses the `GET /hephy/clusterdb` to get the mapping of the cluster and the RDS instance which serves the hephy db for that cluster.

 * The delete request does the actual decommissioning process in a background job.
 When that process is complete, subsequent requests for hephy db info will show the state as `decommissioned`.

 ### Create a RDS instance to host hephy databases ###

 * Endpoint: `/v1/hephy/instances`
 * HTTP Verb: `POST`

 A successful request against this endpoint results in a JSON object representing the newly-created (but not provisioned) database as well as a `201` response code.
-In order for the request to be successful, you ***must*** provide a name and a user in your payload.
+In order for the request to be successful, you ***must*** provide a `hephy_instance_name`, name and a user in your payload.
 There are also a few other attributes that you can tweak (see NOTES below).
 Example:

 #### Request ####